s0gar/Standard-Algorithms/README.md

 # Standard-Algorithms
-Start the implementation of several standard algorithms to learn C++
+Started the implementation of several standard algorithms to learn C++